Code-Institute-Submissions/MLS-Project-1-Adventure-Tours/README.md

 #### User Stories

-"As a user l want to see the photos of some the hiking site"
+"As a  tourist l want to see the photos of some the hiking site"

-"As a user l want to see the the price of the camping site"
+"As a tourist l want to see the the price of the camping site"

+"As a tourist looking for an adventure holiday, I wanted to find out what deals were available"

-"As a user l want to see the the activities offered on a certain tour"
+"As a  tourist l want to see the the activities offered on a certain tour"

 #### Future Technology
 Users will be able to post their videos on the site